ItcProjects-R4/GHR4_SWD2_S1_PROJECT5/Travel Planner/app/README.md

 #  Acknowledgements

-Special thanks to our project supervisor, faculty members, and everyone who contributed to the successful completion of this project.
+Special thanks to our project supervisor, DEPI, and everyone who contributed to the successful completion of this project.